 If you were guaranteed that 2/3 of what you put into a letter addressed to yourself would become reality, would you try it?
 That’s the general concept behind a powerful tool we call a Performance Letter meant to help you achieve your goals.
-I have informally polled CEO and Key Leader groups I have worked with over the years.
+I have informally polled peer groups I have worked with over the years.
 The general consensus across over 100 people is that about 66% of what they project for their future year when put in the Performance Letter format comes into being.
 So how does this work?

 Most people in leadership roles work off a personal development plan template of some sort.
 Plans are linear and “left brain” in their function.
 Left brain thinking is analytical and verbal.
 By adding a vivid description of how your year has gone as if it has already happened, you access the “right brain.”
 Right brain thinking is intuitive and uses pictures.
 The power comes from using both approaches in planning your year.
 You enhance your chances that your preferred future will become reality.